Open-Fantasy/Prism/README.md

 # Contributing to Prism

 ## Contribution Guidelines
 We are always excited to see community contributions towards the Prism Engine, however, we need to make sure that the core ideologies within Prism are respected.
-As such, we ask all contributors keep the [Prism Design Philosphy](https://github.com/Open-Fantasy/Prism/blob/master/DesignPhilosophy.md) in mind when writing contributions.
+As such, we ask all contributors keep the guidelines set in [Contributing](https://github.com/Open-Fantasy/Prism/blob/master/CONTRIBUTING.md) in mind when writing contributions.

 ## Development Container